Last Updated on January 5, 2020 by Jody

 Visiting Badlands National Park

-Connecting these two entrances is the Cedar Loop Road, the best maintained road through the park and the recommended road if you are driving an RV or pulling a camper.
+Connecting these two entrances is the Badlands Loop Road, the best maintained road through the park and the recommended road if you are driving an RV or pulling a camper.

-Very few roads run through the Badlands, with a single main road running through the North Unit and no marked roads within the Stronghold and Palmer Creek Units (both located within the Pine Ridge Indian Reservation), the Badlands seem practically untouched by humans.
+With a single main road running through the North Unit and no marked roads within the Stronghold and Palmer Creek Units (both located within the Pine Ridge Indian Reservation), the Badlands seem practically untouched by humans.

-Camping in and Near Badlands National Park
+Camping In and Near Badlands National Park in South Dakota

-- Sage Creek Campground, located at the west end of the park, offers more rustic camping with pit toilets but no water or electricity.
+Sage Creek Campground, located at the west end of the park, offers rustic camping with pit toilets but no water or electricity.

 Near the Cedar Pass Campground is Cedar Pass Lodge.
 Open from April to October, these modern cabins offer small kitchen areas, bathrooms and comfortable beds.